-The 2013-2017 ACS indicates that within Gordon County around 50% of all households age 65 and over (owners & renters) are rent or cost overburdened.
-In addition, the ACS estimates that approximately 90% of all renters (regardless of age) within the \$10,000 to \$19,999 income range are rent overburdened, versus 60% in the \$20,000 to \$34,999 income range, and 72% in the overall \$10,000 to \$34,000 income range.
+By definition, rent overburdened are those households paying greater than 30% of income to gross rent.
+Based upon findings in the 2013-2017 American Community Survey approximately 90% of the Hogansville PMA non age discriminated renter households with incomes between \$10,000 and \$19,999 are rent overburdened versus 60% in the \$20,000 to \$34,999 income range, and 72% in the overall \$10,000 to \$34,000 income range.

-It is estimated that 90% of the elderly renters with incomes in the 50% AMI target income segment are rent overburdened and 80% of the elderly renters with incomes in the 60% AMI target income segment are rent overburdened.
+It is estimated that approximately 90% of the elderly renters with incomes in the 50% AMI target income segment are rent overburdened.
+It is estimated that approximately 80% of the elderly renters with incomes in the 60% AMI target income segments are rent overburdened and approximately 70% of the elderly renters with incomes in the 70% AMI target income segment are rent overburdened.

-\Note: HUD and the US Census define a rent over burdened household at 30% or greater of income to rent.
+Note: HUD defines rent over burdened as paying more than 30% of income to rent.